rahulrai-in/thecloudblog/tcb/content/post/Event-Driven Architecture with Apache Kafka for .NET Developers Part 3 - Azure Event Hubs/index.md

 }
 ```

-Following is the complete code listing that creates an appropriate Schema Registry client based on the environment in which the application is executing.
+Following is the complete code listing that creates an appropriate Schema Registry client based on the application's environment.
 Based on the Schema Registry selected, the `IProducer` client is created that can submit messages to a Kafka topic:

 ```cs
 CachedSchemaRegistryClient cachedSchemaRegistryClient = null;